 The Ultimate Photo Guide for Your Online Profile

-One of the many exciting features of Central Casting’s online self-service platform is the ability to upload photos to your online profile.
-You can set yourself up for success by adding current and additional pictures of your look, vehicles, and pets you are willing to work with.
+Profile photos are one of the main ways Casting Directors determine the types of roles you can portray.
+You can set yourself up for success by adding current and additional pictures of your look, vehicles, and pets you are willing to work with to your online profile.
 This guide will help you understand more about your profile photo and what Casting Directors are looking for.

 Main profile photo